markjprice/cs11dotnet7/docs/errata/improvements.md

 A common design pattern for implementing add and delete functionality in an ASP.NET Core MVC website is to define pairs of action methods, one that responds to a `GET` request and one that responds to a `POST` request.

+For add functionality:
 - `GET /Home/AddCustomer`: This request means show me a page with a blank form to enter information about a new customer.
-- `POST /Home/AddCustomer`: This request means perform the actual customer insert using the form data provided in the body.
+- `POST /Home/AddCustomer`: This request means perform the actual customer insert using the form data provided in the body which is an entire customer.

+For delete functionality:
 - `GET /Home/DeleteCustomer/{ID}`: This request means show me a page with a form loaded with an existing customer record to confirm this is the customer the will be deleted.
-- `POST /Home/DeleteCustomer`: This request means perform the actual customer delete using the form data provided in the body.
+- `POST /Home/DeleteCustomer`: This request means perform the actual customer delete using the form data provided in the body which only needs to be the unique `customerId`.

-Here is example code that would implement this functionality:
+Here is some example code that would implement this functionality:
 ```cs
 // GET /Home/AddCustomer
 public IActionResult AddCustomer()